Project To Relieve Yolo Causeway Traffic With Toll Lanes Gets $85.9 Million Federal Grant

-Rep. John Garamendi (D-Davis) announced on Wednesday that the region has been awarded a $85.9 million grant from the US Department of Transportation for the Yolo 80 Corridor Improvement Project.READ MORE: Self-Proclaimed ‘Proud Boy’ From Oakhurst Arrested For Allegedly Spraying Officers During Jan.
-6 Capitol Riot
+Rep. John Garamendi (D-Davis) announced on Wednesday that the region has been awarded an $85.9 million grant from the US Department of Transportation for the Yolo 80 Corridor Improvement Project.READ MORE: Gunfire Or Firecrackers: Sacramento County Expands ShotSpotter System To Detect Illegal Fireworks

+“No longer is it a commute problem, this is a 24/7 365 days a year problem,” explained Garamendi

 Caltrans and civic leaders have been talking for years about how to relieve traffic on Interstate 80 over the Yolo Causeway.
 As commutes have become longer, with many Sacramento-area residents taking jobs in the Bay Area, drivers have noticed a surge in paralyzing traffic during peak times along the six-lane causeway between Davis and West Sacramento.